Elena' s AI Blog

 learning_rates = [0.1, 0.001, 0.001, 0.1]

-With the prepared dataset, the defined hyperparameter sets that we want to test, model creation function, we focus on experimenting with different models.
-We cycle over the hyperparameter sets and call the create_model() function to create Sequential models with each parameter combination.
+With the prepared dataset, the defined hyperparameter sets, and the model creation function, we experiment with different models.
+We cycle over the hyperparameter sets and call the create_model() function to create Sequential models with each parameter combination, then evaluate each with model.predict() and the MAE/MSE metrics.

 # We will store the evaluation results in the array